-- The labour audits should cover all applicable sites and subcontractors within the certificate scope. - If sites in your certificate participate in a recognised labour audit program, completing the self-assessment is optional for those sites.
+- The labour audits should cover all applicable sites and subcontractors within the certificate scope. - If sites in your certificate participate in a recognised labour audit programhey are not required to submit a self-assessment.

-Labour audit programs recognised by the MSC Within these programs, you will have to meet these performance criteria Amfori Business Social Compliance Initiative Complete amfori audits and have no Zero Tolerance issues SEDEX SMETA Complete and an annual audit and have no Business Critical Issues Social Accountability International's SA8000 Hold a valid SA8000 certificate BRCGS Ethical Trading and Responsible Sourcing Standard (ETRS) Hold a valid BRCGS certificate SSCI recognised program (manufacturing and processing) Hold a valid certificate of the recognised program
+Labour audit programs recognised by the MSC Within these programs, you will have to meet these performance criteria Amfori Business Social Compliance Initiative No Zero Tolerance issues SEDEX SMETA No Business Critical Issues Social Accountability International's SA8000 A valid SA8000 certificate BRCGS Ethical Trading and Responsible Sourcing Standard (ETRS) Hold a valid BRCGS certificate SSCI recognised program (manufacturing and processing) Hold a valid certificate of the recognised program